stnguinn/stnguinn/README.md

 - 👋 Hi, I’m Stan Guinn
 - 👀 I’m interested in ...Data Analytics, Data Science,OSINT, and Data Security
 - 🌱 I’m currently learning ...Everything I can about Data and Data Analytics!
-- 💞️ I’m looking to collaborate on ...Data Projects
+- 💞️ I’m looking to collaborate on ...Data Analytics Projects
 - 📫 How to reach me ...intrepid2008@gmx.com

 <!---